 The practice of yoga is preferably soothing and slow.
-Choose asas such as Tadasana and Vrksasana that enhance the feeling of earth.
+Choose asanas such as Tadasana and Vrksasana that enhance the feeling of the earth.
 Balasana and Pascimottanasana soothe the mind and favor the large intestine and pelvis.

 When pitta dosha is unbalanced, it is advisable to choose foods that soothe it, such as cucumber and melon, dates and vegetables.

 Yoga should be such that it does not enhance the heat in the body.
 The bends and forward bends can calm the pitta dosha.
 Baddha Konasana, Janu Sirsasana, and Pascimottanasana also relieve excessive pitta.

 Meditation is a good solution, provided it does not generate heat during it.

 Those who dominate the Kapha dosha tend to be dedicated, grounded, and patient, reflecting the slow nature of this dosha.

 Their inner stability and self-sufficiency appear as compassion and warmth towards others.
 When kapha dosha is unbalanced, people become headless, possessive, and lazy.
 Because they move slowly, they want their life changes to happen slowly.
 Unfortunately, everyday life is full of sudden changes and the Kapha types make them heavier than others.